-These side effects should pass once your body gets used to the medication.
+These side effects should pass once your body gets used to the medicine.

 Severe postnatal depression

-If your postnatal depression is very severe and it doesn't respond to the treatments above, you'll probably be referred to a specialist mental health team.
+If your postnatal depression is very severe and does not respond to the treatments above, you'll probably be referred to a specialist mental health team.